ppy/osu-wiki/news/2025/2025-01-10-bn-mentorship-cycle-4.md

 [![Application link](/wiki/shared/news/banners/bn-mentorship/apply.png)](https://forms.gle/1N2zEZqKmwhrfXzm8)

-You (or anyone you think they'd be interested) may apply by smashing that big ol' button above.
+You may apply by smashing that big ol' button above.
 However, don't brood over it for too long, as sign-ups end on **January 24th**.

 Good luck!